 Protect Your Vision From Cumulative X-Ray Exposure With Radiation Safety Glasses

 electrons off atoms.
-For this reason they are classified as ionizing radiation.
+For this reason, they are classified as ionizing radiation.
 This ionizing of atoms can break down the molecules of living tissue and cause adverse health effects.
 Extreme x-ray exposure causes the symptoms of radiation sickness such as hair loss, bleeding, gastrointestinal problems, and skin sores.
-Medium to long-term effects such as cancer, low blood cell counts, and infertility are possible.
+Medium to long-term effects such as cancer, low blood cell counts, and infertility is possible.

 Much has been learned about the health effects of x-ray radiation since its discovery in 1895.
 As a result, threshold x-ray exposure limits were established, beneath which, no known short-term health problems will occur.
 By consistently limiting exposures below this threshold, healthcare personnel, technicians, and researchers can avoid short-term health effects.

 However, the long-term effects of low exposure levels can still cause health problems.
 One of these, the formation of cataracts in the lens of the eye, comes about from cumulative x-ray exposure.
 Studies suggest there is no safe low-dose threshold to ionizing radiation for preventing cataracts.
 There is an inverse relationship between when cataract formation occurs and x-ray dosage level.
 Low dosage levels merely delay its onset when exposure is frequent.

 X-Ray Scatter and Cataracts

 When primary radiation from an x-ray machine hits the patient, some of the x-rays are deflected.
 X-rays may also be deflected by objects such as the table or chair that the patient is on.
 This scattered radiation can affect nearby doctors and/or technicians.
 The intensity of this scatter depends on a number of variables such as distance away from the patient and angular positioning relative to the patient.